KILTprotocol/spec-KiltTransferAssetRecipient/README.md

 ## Security Considerations

-The list of addresses where the DID owner wants to receive funds must always be under the subject's control even if stored off-chain.
+The list of addresses where the DID owner wants to receive funds MUST always be under the subject's control even if stored off-chain.
 This ensures the authenticity and integrity of the list.
 Implementations MUST verify that the list of addresses retrieved from the service URI can be hashed and encoded to the same value as the service `id` after following the normalisation and hashing steps outlined above.
-Failure to verify this condition MUST be treated as an attack either towards the DID subject or the entity willing to initiate the asset transfer, and the operation must be aborted.
+Failure to verify this condition MUST be treated as an attack either towards the DID subject or the entity willing to initiate the asset transfer, and the operation MUST be aborted.
 Where present, a `proof` MUST be verified as being generated by the account to which it refers, over the payload described [above](#proof-registry).
-Failure to verify this proof, e.g., if it belongs to a different DID or if it simply invalid, MUST be treated as an attack either towards the DID subject or the entity willing to initiate the asset transfer, and the operation must be aborted.
+Failure to verify this proof, e.g., if it belongs to a different DID or if it simply invalid, MUST be treated as an attack either towards the DID subject or the entity willing to initiate the asset transfer, and the operation MUST be aborted.
 The inclusion of the DID as part of the payload to be signed prevents a series of attacks where the same signature could be re-used in a different context, for instance if the DID subject switches to a different web3name and someone else claims the old web3name.
 With this proof attached to the address, it is not possible to simply re-use the same address for the new DID, since the payload and hence the signature would not match.